Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Convergence analysis

-One can see that if $0 < \Delta t\ll1$, then $\tilde{K}$ is smooth and is essentially bounded above zero, i.e., $essn~\tilde{K}>0, ~\forall \big((p,q),(P,Q)\big)\in \tilde{Y}\times\tilde{Y}$.
+One can see that if $0 < \Delta t\ll1$, then $\tilde{K}$ is smooth and is essentially bounded above zero, i.e., $essn~\tilde{K}>0, ~\forall \big((x_1^{n-1},x_2^{n-1}),(x_1^{n},x_2^{n})\big)\in \tilde{Y}\times\tilde{Y}$.
 Thus, the operator $I_{\Delta t}$ is compact since it is an integral operator with a smooth kernel.
-Then applying the Theorem 3.3.1 in \cite{BensoussanLionsPapa:2011}, we prove the assertion of the Proposition \ref{pro:doobs}. \end{proof} \end{proposition} Now, we state a corollary that is a simple conclusion of exponential decay property proved in Proposition \ref{pro:doobs}.
-It will be useful in the proof of the main results of this paper. \begin{corollary} Given that the assumptions in Proposition \ref{pro:doobs} are satisfied and $\phi\in\mathcal{B}(\tilde{Y})$, we have
+Then applying the Theorem 3.3.1 in \cite{BensoussanLionsPapa:2011}, we prove the assertion of the Proposition \ref{pro:doobs}. \end{proof} \end{proposition} Now, we state a corollary that is a simple conclusion of exponential decay property proved in Proposition \ref{pro:doobs}, which will be useful in the proof of main results of this paper. \begin{corollary} Given that the assumptions in Proposition \ref{pro:doobs} are satisfied and $\phi\in\mathcal{B}(\tilde{Y})$, we have for all initial $\textbf{X}^0\in{\mathbb{R}^2}$